ibm-cloud-docs/schematics/setup-api.md

 5. Review the [{{site.data.keyword.bplong_notm}} API documentation](https://cloud.ibm.com/apidocs/schematics#introduction){: external} to find a list of supported APIs.

 When you use the API for automation, be sure to rely on the responses from the API, not files within those responses.
-For example, the {{site.data.keyword.bpshort}} configuration file for your cluster context is subject to change, so do not build automation based on specific contents of this file when you use the `GET /v1/workspaces/{idOrName}/config` call.
+For example, the {{site.data.keyword.bpshort}} configuration file for your workspace context is subject to change, so do not build automation based on specific contents of this file when you use the `GET /v1/workspaces/{idOrName}/config` call.
 {: note}

 <br />